dlguswo333/old.dlguswo333.github.io/_posts/2021-04-29-linux-cheat-sheet.md

 # whereis
 `whereis` is to locate the executable, source, and man pages are.<br>
-This also does not work with aliases.
+It may not work with aliases.
 <br>

 # whatis
-`man ...` is sometimes too long to read, and if you want to know the basic functionality of the command not all details, use `whatis`.
+`man ...` is sometimes too long to read, and if you want to know the basic functionality of the command not all the details, use `whatis`.
 ```bash
 whatis javac